heliogoodbye/TM-Derby-Schedule/README.md

 - **Game Details Management**: Users can input various details for each roller derby game, such as date, time, game name, participating teams, venue name, location, ticket link, and Facebook event link.

 - **Shortcode Integration**: The plugin integrates a shortcode `[tm_derby_schedule]` that enables users to embed the roller derby schedule on any post or page within their WordPress site.
+Supports attributes such as the number of games to display (num_games) and the view type (view), which can be 'full' or 'reduced'.
+The reduced view only shows the date, name, venue, and the location of the event.

 - **Custom Fields**: Custom fields are provided for inputting specific game details, ensuring flexibility and customization options for users.